mmatyas/pegasus-docs/docs/themes/api.md

 - `api.collections`: the list of all collections
 - `api.allGames`: the list of all games
 - `api.keys`: the keyboard/gamepad configuration of the user
+- `api.memory`: an object that can store theme specific settings

 ## Collections